The tree packing conjecture for trees of almost linear maximum degree: The proof of the main theorem

-The key assumption of Theorem~\ref{thm:maintechnical} was that of quasirandomness of the host graph, formalised in Definition~\ref{def:quasirandomness}.
+The key assumption of Theorem~\ref{thm:maintechnical}, which we are proving, is the quasirandomness of our host graph, formalised in Definition~\ref{def:quasirandomness}.
 In~\ref{A:megaquasirandomness1}--\ref{A:PathsNotSquashed} we saw more complicated quasirandomness conditions which dealt for example with mutual positions of the images of different graphs $G_s$.
 In the following stages we will encapsulate our running quasirandomness properties under a common \emph{quasirandom setup}, which we define now.
-That is, after each of the next three stages, we will argue that we have maintained the quasirandom setup (with quasirandomness parameter becoming a bit worse in each step) and gained certain additional good properties, which permit the final step to complete a perfect packing.
-In what follows, the reader should think of $U_s$ as the vertices in $V(H)$ used in the current partial embedding of $G_s$; of $F_s$ as the path-forest in $G_s$ which remains to be embedded, with $A_s$ the vertices to which the paths of $F_s$ are anchored and $\phi_s$ the anchoring; and of $I_s$ as the indices of terminal pairs to which we can connect (after Stage C) or have connected (after Stage D).
+That is, after each of the next three stages, we will argue that we have maintained the quasirandom setup (with quasirandomness parameters becoming a bit worse in each stage) and have gained certain additional good properties, which permit the final step to complete a perfect packing.
+In what follows, the reader should think of $U_s$ as the vertices in $V(H)$ used in the current partial embedding of $G_s$; of $F_s$ as the path-forest in $G_s$ which remains to be embedded, with $A_s$ the set of vertices to which the paths of $F_s$ are anchored and $\phi_s$ the anchoring; and of $I_s$ as the indices of terminal pairs which have not been used in the partial embedding of~$G_s$ (after Stage~C) or which currently serve as anchors (after Stage~$D$).